 A roof is one of the most important parts of the home, protecting your family and belongings from the elements.
-Regardless of whether you’re looking at corrugated metal roofing or standing seam panels, metal roofing is a great option for homeowners looking to save money on their insurance.
+Regardless of whether you’re looking at corrugated metal roofing or standing seam corrugated metal panels, metal roofing is a great option for homeowners looking to save money on their insurance.

 Learn everything you wanted to know about homeowners’ insurance and your metal roof, including how to determine the amount by which your insurance policy will change, and what you should do if your roof is damaged in a storm.